chrisosaurus/gentzen/Primer.md

  1. our rule name
  2. the part of our rule we are focussing on, can be seen as the 'arguments'
- 3. a pattern match of the sequent, L for left side of turnstyle and R for right side of turnstyle
+ 3. a pattern match of the sequent, L for left side of turnstile and R for right side of turnstile
  4. a rewrite/transformation rule for our resulting sequent(s)

 If we have a current proof obligation (goal) of the form: